lucapiasek/goal-tracker/README.md

 # About
-Django project for organizing working on goals and pieces for musicians.
+Django project for organizing work on goals and pieces for musicians.

 ###Features:
 registration,